Programmer-Omar/Global-Economic-Indicators/README.md

 ## Project Steps:

 ### 1- Set Up the Environment:
-* Tools Used: Google Colab, Python, SQL (MySQL), Power BI
+* Tools Used: Google Colab, Python, SQL (MySQL), Power BI.

 ### 2- Set Up Kaggle API:
 * **API Setup**: Obtain your Kaggle API token from Kaggle by navigating to your profile settings and downloading the JSON file.
 * **from google colab**:
-    * run thiss code: from google.colab import files, files.upload()
+    * run this code: from google.colab import files, files.upload()
     * upload the JSON file into files (google.colab)
  * **Set up the directory using**:
      * !mkdir -p ~/.kaggle